-There’s an account of a child of the gods, Stiramati, that will help you understand the distinctions between the Three Gems.
-Once in the Heaven of the Thirty-three Gods there was a child of the gods by the name of Stiramati, which translates as “the firm-minded one.”
+There’s an account of a child of the gods, Sthiramati, that will help you understand the distinctions between the Three Gems.
+Once in the Heaven of the Thirty-three Gods there was a child of the gods by the name of Sthiramati, which translates as “the firm-minded one.”
 In this god realm, the ground and everything is absolutely beautiful and stunning, covered with all sorts of precious gems and stones.
 And so this child of the gods was surrounded throughout his life by everything extremely beautiful and lovely and he was completely happy without any worries.

 However, nearing the time of death in the god realms, you receive various signs that you are going to die and when you receive those signs, you experience a tremendous amount of suffering.
 How do these signs appear?
 Well, for instance, these gods all wear flower garlands around their necks, which always stay fresh, but seven days before they die, these garlands all of a sudden start to wilt and give off a bad smell.
 Likewise the gods, who always smell lovely, start to stink when about to die and at that point none of your god and goddess friends, who always used to come and play various games and have a good time with you, will come near you anymore.
 Among the gods, there are some who are a little bit more steady friends than others, but even the steady ones will, at most, sort of look at you from a distance and then go away; they won’t have anything to do with you.

 Furthermore, when you are about to die in one of the god realms, all of the positive potential you have built up to be there is exhausted, and you are able to see the next rebirth that awaits you, the place that you are going to fall into.
 This type of vision that the gods have is similar to extrasensory perception.
-So this child of the gods, Stiramati, received the signs of his upcoming death and was able to see that he was going to be reborn first of all in a hell, and after that he was going to be reborn as a pig.
+So this child of the gods, Sthiramati, received the signs of his upcoming death and was able to see that he was going to be reborn first of all in a hell, and after that he was going to be reborn as a pig.
 The amount of mental torment that he experienced at this was just unimaginable.
 The physical sufferings and pain that you have in the hells are the greatest type of physical suffering, but in terms of mental suffering and anguish, no one experiences more than the gods when they have such visions at the time before they die.

 In the thangka for this practice, to the right of the central deity, on a moon disc, is Chenrezig or Avalokiteshvara, white and holding a white yak tail fan in the right hand and a white lotus in the left hand.
 To her left, on a sun disc, is Vajrapani sitting and holding in his right hand a yak tail fan and in the left a blue utpala lily marked with a vajra.
 To the east, on the front is a blue forceful deity called Achala, who is holding a vajra, and on the right to the south is Takkiraja, who’s also forceful and is holding a jewel.
-At the back is another forceful deity called Niladanda, holding a blue staff, and to the north, on the left, is the forceful deity Mahakala holding a trident.
+At the back is another forceful deity called Niladanda, holding a blue staff, and to the north, on the left, is the forceful deity Mahabala holding a trident.
 Above are two gods holding jeweled vases filled with nectars which they are pouring down, making an offering of ablutions.
 So this is a set of nine deities.

 This child of the gods then did all the ritual practices of this set of deities and was able to purify all the negative potential of being reborn as a pig.
 Moreover, he built up a great deal of positive potential and as a result was reborn in the Tushita heavenly realm of joy, which is a god realm higher than the Heaven of the Thirty-three.
 Although the gods have the ESP to see realms lower than their own, they lack the power to see any of the realms higher than the one they’re in.
-Thus, Indra, the king of the gods and ruler of the Heaven of the Thirty-three, was unable to see that this child of the gods had been reborn in Tushita heaven, a higher realm than his own, so he asked the Buddha where Stiramati had been born.
+Thus, Indra, the king of the gods and ruler of the Heaven of the Thirty-three, was unable to see that this child of the gods had been reborn in Tushita heaven, a higher realm than his own, so he asked the Buddha where Sthiramati had been born.
 So he had to rely on the Buddha to find out, and the Buddha was able to tell him.

 As you can see from this example, the Buddha has the ability to teach all different types of beings so that we can avoid having to be reborn in a hell.
 Thus, the Buddha is the one that can provide us with a safe and sound direction to take; he can provide us with refuge to avoid these horrible predicaments.
 And the thing that can actually provide us with this safe direction or refuge would be, for instance in this example, doing the various practices of this personal deity Ushnishavijaya, because by doing this, this child of the gods was able to avoid being reborn in a hell.
 As for the intent community, or Sangha, being the ones who help us take a safe direction, the example here would be Indra who helped this child of the gods come to the Buddha and learn about these methods.